codingforpleasure/Kernel-tutorials/README.md

-So hop in & enjoy the journy :yum:,
+So hop in & enjoy the journey :yum:,

 Gil